Nearest broker: Searching for a broker nearby…

 Commercial General Liability Insurance

 In order to operate a business in Ontario you are required by law to carry commercial general liability insurance.
 Often times with construction or trade jobs you will be required to show a certificate of insurance or proof of insurance.
 Without a commercial general liability policy you will not be able to request a certificate of insurance.
-This contractors general liability insurance protects yourself and your business from potential third party bodily injury or property damage claims.
+This Liability insurance contractors protects yourself and your business from potential third party bodily injury or property damage claims.

 Imagine you are a plumber and you are contracted to install new pipes in a bathroom.
 You install them poorly and now your client has a flood in their home.
 You would be on the hook for any damages yourself if you did not have a proper liability policy in place.